Farming and Wildlife

 Farm Clusters

-Farmer clusters are local groups led by famers for farmers.
-Assisted by an advisor of ‘facilitator’, farmer clusters empower farmers and landowners to work together and deliver landscape scale conservation projects benefiting soil, water, and wildlife.
+Farmer clusters are local groups led by farmers for farmers.
+Assisted by an advisor or ‘facilitator’, farmer clusters empower farmers and landowners to work together and deliver landscape scale conservation projects benefitting soil, water, and wildlife.
 They also act as a support system for farmers and land managers by giving guidance and advice and enabling knowledge from shared experiences to be exchanged.

 Several farmer clusters have been set up around Oxfordshire.
 For more information on Farmer Clusters and how you could get involved visit: